-We have called a general shareholders-meeting to be held on September 17, 2004, at which we expect certain holders of our class A preferred shares to agree to convert a sufficient number of our class A preferred shares into common shares on a one-for-one basis to enable us to comply with Brazilian legal requirements regarding the ratio of preferred shares to common shares following the global offering.
-The Odebrecht Group has indicated that, should our other shareholders not agree to convert a sufficient number of shares, it will agree to convert as many shares as are necessary for us to comply with this legal requirement.
+At a general shareholders-meeting held on September 17, 2004, certain holders of our class A preferred shares agreed to convert a sufficient number of our class A preferred shares into common shares on a one-for-one basis to enable us to comply with Brazilian legal requirements regarding the ratio of preferred shares to common shares following the global offering.
 This conversion will take effect when the global offering settles.
 Following this conversions and the issuance of our class A preferred shares and the ADSs in the global offering:

-Norquisa will own % of our total share capital including % of our voting share capital;
+Norquisa will own 9.2% of our total share capital including 25.7% of our voting share capital;

-Petroquisa will own % of our total share capital including % of our voting share capital; and the Odebrecht Group, including Norquisa, will own % of our total share capital, including % of our voting share capital.
+Petroquisa will own 8.6% of our total share capital including 9.9% of our voting share capital; and the Odebrecht Group, including Norquisa, will own 42.7% of our total share capital, including 73.4% of our voting share capital.

 Shareholders Agreements